University of Buckingham: Notable alumni

 International alumni include Anifah Aman, Minister of Foreign Affairs of Malaysia from April 2009 to May 2018.
-Mohammadin Ketapi, a government minister in Malaysia; Pravind Jugnauth, MP in the National Assembly of Mauritius, former Deputy Prime Minister, and leader of one of Mauritius's main parties, the Militant Socialist Movement; Mahamudu Bawumia, Current Vice-President of Ghana, since 7 January 2016, and former deputy Governor of The Bank of Ghana; Lawyer Alexander Kwamina Afenyo-Markin, the Member of the Parliament of Effutu (Ghana parliament constituency); Olagunsoye Oyinlola, former Governor of Osun State, Nigeria; racing driver Marc Gené, winner of the Le Mans 24-Hour Race in 2009; Mariano Hugo, Prince of Windisch-Graetz, current head of the Austria-Italian, House of Windisch-Graetz; BMW heiress, Susanne Hanna Ursula Klatten; and Yosef Elron (a current Justice at the Supreme Court of Israel).
+Mohammadin Ketapi, a government minister in Malaysia; Pravind Jugnauth, MP in the National Assembly of Mauritius, former Deputy Prime Minister; Mahamudu Bawumia, former Vice-President of Ghana; Alexander Kwamina Afenyo-Markin, the Member of the Parliament of Effutu (Ghana parliament constituency); Olagunsoye Oyinlola, former Governor of Osun State, Nigeria; racing driver Marc Gené, winner of the 2009 Le Mans 24-Hour Race; Mariano Hugo, Prince of Windisch-Graetz, current head of the Austria-Italian, House of Windisch-Graetz; Susanne Klatten, BMW heiress; and Yosef Elron, a current Justice at the Supreme Court of Israel.